ChavesRaquel/dtu_mlops_age_prediction/dtu_mlops_age_prediction/README.md

 │   │   ├── __init__.py
 │   │   ├── model.py
 │   │
+│   ├── api    <- Scripts for deployment
+│   │   |
+│   │   └── main.py      <- Script for opening the local model deployment api
+│   │
 │   ├── visualization    <- Scripts to create exploratory and results oriented visualizations │   │   ├── __init__.py
 │   │   └── visualize.py
+│   │
 │   ├── train_model.py   <- script for training the model
+│   │
+│   └── train_model_exp.py   <- script for training the model from the experiments configuration
+│   │
+│   └── train_model_sweep.py   <- script for training the model executing a sweep with wandb │   │
 │   └── predict_model.py <- script for predicting from a model
 │
 └── LICENSE              <- Open-source license if one is chosen